 (Pocket-lint) - When they first came onto the scene, it's fair to say people were pretty sceptical of smart fridges.
 The question of why you'd need to be able to look at a screen on your fridge or give it voice commands came up often.

-Fast-forward a few years to now though, and plenty of top-line fridges being released now do have smart tech in them — it's clearly a trend that consumers have got on board with over time.
+Fast-forward a few years to now though, and plenty of top-line fridges being released have smart tech in them — it's clearly a trend that consumers have got on board with over time.
 That said, it's largely still the preserve of more premium models, for reasons of cost-efficiency.

 So, we've taken a detailed look at the best smart fridges out there, and have compiled this list for you to have a look at if you're thinking of giving your kitchen a bit of smart home pizazz.